-God commends us to pray constantly about all our concerns, but he grants only those petitions that align with his will.
+God tells us to pray continually about all our concerns, but he grants only those petitions that align with his will.

 Since we cannot fully comprehend God’s will from our earthly viewpoint, we often ask him for things that are outside the scope of his intentions.

-Why would God set us up for disappointment by telling us to pray constantly, when he knows that many of our petitions will go unanswered—from our perspective, anyway—and thereby diminish our trust in him?
+So, why does he tell us to pray regularly when he knows that many of our petitions will seemingly go unanswered and thereby diminish our trust in him?

 God does not encourage us to pray so he can stay informed of our latest wishes.
 He already knows our desires before we divulge them.

-God commends us to pray because prayer is integral to our communion with him.
+God tells us to pray because prayer is integral to our communion with him.
 It positions us to experience true contentment.

 Prayer turns our attention from ourselves to God.
-It give us the opportunity to worship him humbly, to align ourselves with him morally, to express gratitude for his blessings, and to express faith in his goodness.
+It represents an opportunity to worship him humbly, to align with him morally, to convey gratitude for his blessings, and to express faith in his goodness.

-God tells us to pray constantly, because he considers the true contentment we derive through communion with him to be more important than the potential distrust that may arise in the aftermath of unanswered prayer.
+God tells us to pray because he considers the true contentment we derive through communion with him to be more important than the distrust that may arise in the wake of unanswered prayers.

-Unanswered prayers do not signify that God is aloof, powerless, malevolent, or non-existent.
-They simply mean that his intentions diverge from our preferences, at least in terms of timing.
+Unanswered prayers like these do not signify that God is aloof, powerless, malevolent, or non-existent.

 Walk By Faith

-Until then, we accept the divergence between God’s intentions and our preferences by faith.
+Until then, we accept the divergence between God’s responses and our preferences by faith.

-We believe God is truly good and benevolent—even though we may not always feel this way—because we choose to base our judgment on what he was revealed about himself, through nature and in the Bible, rather than what we might infer about him from our adverse circumstances.
+We believe God is truly good and benevolent—even though we may not feel this way—because we choose to base our judgment on what he was revealed about himself, through nature and in the Bible, rather than on what we might infer about him from his seeming indifference to our desires.